-A few years ago, my friends Gabe Lyons and Dave Kinnaman wrote unChristian, a sobering commentary on Christianity’s decline in the West due to departure from the biblical vision to engage a secular world with grace and love.
+In their book, unChristian, my friends Gabe Lyons and Dave Kinnaman wrote a sobering commentary on Christianity’s decline in the West due to departure from the biblical vision to engage a secular world with grace and love.
 Similarly, Philip Yancey wrote in What’s So Amazing about Grace:

 Somehow, in a sincere effort to “speak the truth,” we can lose our way.
 How easy it is to forget that truth, in order to be true in the truest sense, must be spoken in love.

 Jesus affirmed some and critiqued others.
 But it might surprise us to see who Jesus affirmed and who He critiqued.

 Consider Peter.
 Even though Peter was hot-headed, fell asleep when Jesus asked him to pray, and betrayed Jesus at His darkest hour, Jesus called Him “the Rock” because Peter’s confession of Jesus as Messiah was the rock on which He would build His church.

 Jesus reached out to the morally compromised Samaritan woman at the well (John 4).
 He invited a crook to be one of His disciples (Matthew 9).
 He praised the promiscuous woman who anointed him at Simon’s house with extravagant—and very unorthodox—expressions of love (Luke 7).
 He regularly ate with sinners, prostitutes, and tax collectors.
 He hung out with lepers and women and little children, all of whom were at the bottom of the social pecking order.
 Jesus, the author of all truth, beauty, and goodness, was quick to affirm, embrace, and keep company with the most unlikely people.